ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_nowcasting/readme_nowcasting_en.md

 ### How to access the data

-These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively:
+This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) open data server:

 * [ASCII matrices available on the MSC Datamart](readme_nowcasting-datamart_en.md)
-* Link to the subpage of the dataset for GeoMet [example](../../msc-geomet/giops_en.md), if the subpage exists
-	* NOTE: does not exist for the GDPS

 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage-overview/readme_en.md) is available.